antoinejaussoin/retro-board/README.md

 - Clone this repository
 - Then run `docker-compose -f ./docker-compose.example.yml up -d`.
 - Open your browser on [http://localhost](http://localhost)
+- _(then please wait a few minutes the first time for the database to initialise)_

 ## How to run for development 📝